ralna/spral/docs/_build/html/C/_sources/scaling.rst.txt

 .. c:function:: void spral_scaling_equilib_sym(int n, const int *ptr, const int *row, const double *val, double *scaling, const struct spral_scaling_equilib_options *options, struct spral_scaling_equilib_inform *inform)

-   Find a matching-based symmetric scaling using the norm-equilibration algorithm.
+   Find a symmetric scaling using the norm-equilibration algorithm.

    The scaled matrix is such that the infinity norm of each row and column are